NCFC Charity/Good Causes Policy

 However, the Club may make special provisions for exceptional cases and some national campaigns.
 The Club's Charity Steering Group will also consider any applications for help from armed forces or emergency services groups.

 On five occasions during the season the Club will accommodate registered charities by holding ground collections on match days at Carrow Road.
-Applications for 2016-2017 can be made by completing this downloadable form.

 At every home match, Norwich City will invite a deserving community-minded individual to be the game’s ‘Community Hero’ and place the match ball onto a special plinth prior to kick off.